 Scalability: MySQL scales to meet the demands of the most accessed applications.
 MySQL’s native replication architecture enables organizations such as Facebook to scale applications to support billions of users.

-Performance: MySQL HeatWave is faster and less expensive than other database services, as demonstrated by multiple standard industry benchmarks, including TPC-H, TPC-DS, and CH-benCHmark.
+Performance: MySQL HeatWave is faster and less expensive as demonstrated by multiple standard industry benchmarks, including TPC-H, TPC-DS, and CH-benCHmark.

 High availability: MySQL delivers a complete set of native, fully integrated replication technologies for high availability and disaster recovery.
 For business-critical applications, and to meet service-level agreement commitments, customers can achieve